Historical development

 Hans Wagemaker, IEA Executive Director (1997–2014)

-Nathalie Mertes, ILSA Gateway Production Manager, IEA Hamburg
+Nathalie Mertes, ILSA Gateway Production Manager and Project Lead, IEA Hamburg

 References